 By the way, Gator’s sister is Allie.
 Get it?
 Allie.
 Gator.

-So when you’re thinking about some fleeting thing that you think is going to make you happy, ask yourself if it’s like a puppy.
+So when you’re thinking about some fleeting thing that you think will make you happy, ask yourself if it’s like a puppy.
 These things are pains in the ass right now…

 - Eating vegetables

 - Saving money